 We regularly get questions about the ‘best’ tire for bicycle touring.

-In this article, we look at a few options but first it helps to define what we mean the the ‘best’ tire.
+In this article, we look at a few options but first it helps to define what we mean by the ‘best’ tire.
 It’s impossible to find one tire that does everything well.
 Rather, you need to search for the ‘best suited’ tire for the trip you’re planning.

 The tire you’ll need for a tour along the paved roads and bike paths of Europe will be very different from an expedition tire, which might be slower and heavier but will be better able to tackle rough and changing terrain, and might last longer (relieving you of the burden of finding a replacement in out-of-the-way places).